Defeating poverty by providing long term, sustainable development solutions

 Caring for orphans and street children in Dodoma

 The Amani Training Centre is officially licensed as a Regional Vocational Training Centre.
-It maintains a plant nursery, a dairy herd, raises pigs, and demonstrates the use of irrigation and improved methods of cultivation (particularly grapes). it also demonstrates and trains in improved building techniques.
+It maintains a plant nursery, a dairy herd, raises pigs, and demonstrates the use of irrigation and improved methods of cultivation (particularly grapes).
+It also demonstrates and trains in improved building techniques.
 Presses for producing oil from oilseeds and grain mills are also situated here.
-Hearts for Africa funds these projects to empower the local people to overcome poverty through training, developing infrastructure and sustainable agricultural programs.
+These projects empower the local people to overcome poverty through training, developing infrastructure and sustainable agricultural programs.